LogtalkDotOrg/logtalk3/library/json/NOTES.md

 	Yes

-Notice that `generate/2` takes, as second argument, a Prolog term that corresponds to the JSON Syntax in Prolog and produces the corresponding JSON output in the format specified in the first argument: (`codes(Variable)`, `stream(Stream)`, `file(File)`, `chars(Variable)` or `atom(Variable)`).
+Notice that `generate/2` takes, as second argument, a Prolog term that corresponds to the JSON syntax in Prolog and produces the corresponding JSON output in the format specified in the first argument: (`codes(Variable)`, `stream(Stream)`, `file(File)`, `chars(Variable)` or `atom(Variable)`).